This article is intended for all those enthusiasts who want answers to the following questions:

 Before we try to our hands on understanding what a database management system, we will try to understand the basic meaning of a database.
-A database can be understood as a collection of specific set of details / records.
+A database can be understood as a collection of a specific set of details/records.
 With this understanding of a database, a database management system is a software that has been designed to maintain all these records in various databases.

 Database management system is that software that follows the standards and provides ways and means to query these records (from databases) and provides administrative control of databases.
 Based on how the data is being stored, there are various types of database management systems available in the current time period.
 Follow the next section to understand what are the various kinds of database management system available?